-- supervise persons released on parole as assigned by the Parole Board; - prepare reports as required by the Parole Board; - maintain case records and statistics as required by the Parole Board; - carry out the directions of the Parole Board in relation to a parole order; - investigate and make reports to the Parole Board on the employment and place of living available to each person applying for release on parole; and - perform such other duties as directed by the Parole Board or the Chairperson.
+- supervise persons released on parole as assigned by the Parole Board; - prepare reports as required by the Parole Board; - maintain case records and statistics as required by the Parole Board;

+- carry out the directions of the Parole Board in relation to a parole order; - investigate and make reports to the Parole Board on the employment and place of living available to each person applying for release on parole; and - perform such other duties as directed by the Parole Board or the Chairperson.

-Probation and parole officers commence working with a prisoner eight months before they become eligible for parole.
+Probation and parole officers commence working with a prisoner 8 months before they become eligible for parole.
+Probation and parole officers commence working with lifers 24 months before they become eligible for parole.